bobbyshaw/tomrobertshaw.net/_posts/2014-04-19-responsive-ecommerce-analysis.md

 At Meanbee we have been pushing our technical expertise forward and one of those has been in responsive design.
 We are grateful to have been invited to Meet Magento conferences to share our experiences.
 The slides of which are available on [speakerdeck](speakerdeck.com/meanbee/).

-As part of these talks with [Darren Belding](http://darrenbelding.com/) I conducted some quick research into understanding how many sites were actually using this technique.
+As part of these talks with [Darren Belding](http://darrenbelding.com/) I conducted some quick research a year ago into understanding how many sites were actually using this technique.
 The prototype was counting the occurrences of media queries within CSS files.
 After looking through the results and checking a sample, a count of 5 or more was considered to be a reasonable indicator of responsiveness.
-This results in statistic such as 1% of ecommerce site being responsive and 66% of those were based on Magento.
+This resulted in statistics such as 1% of ecommerce site being responsive and 66% of those were based on Magento.

 ## Latest Responsive Survey